GoogleChrome/developer.chrome.com/site/en/blog/first-party-sets-sameparty/index.md

 ## What use cases are right for First-Party Sets? {: #usecases }

-First-Party Sets are a good match for cases when an organisation needs a form of shared identity across different top-level sites.
+First-Party Sets are a good match for cases when an organization needs a form of shared identity across different top-level sites.
 Shared identity in this case means anything from a full single sign-on solution to just needing a shared preference across sites.